 • Replace nonstick pots and pans with nontoxic cookware like stainless steel, cast iron, or ceramic.
 Replacing that one chipping pan you use ALL the time can lower exposure, which will make a difference.

-• Purchase natural fiber clothing for everyday use and be okay with a few wrinkles (gasp).
+• Purchase natural fiber clothing and PFAS-free apparel for everyday use and be okay with a few wrinkles (gasp).
 Look for organic cotton, hemp, linen, and non-stretch denim.
+PFAS-free period underwear is also a must.

-• Seek brands committed to cleaner adventure gear to achieve protection from the elements.
-Patagonia aims to phase out all PFAS on its water-repellant gear by 2024.
+• Seek brands committed to cleaner adventure gear to achieve protection from the elements, especially raincoats.
+Patagonia aims to phase out all PFAS on its water-repellant gear by Spring 2025.
 Cotopaxi is working on solutions as well.
 When you must wear all-weather gear treated with PFAS, put a layer of clothing between the treated garment and your skin.

 • Choose personal care products made with natural and organic ingredients (no waterproof mascara), and avoid coated dental flosses.
 If you want to see what is in your skincare, use an app like Yuka, a free mobile app that allows you to scan the barcodes of personal care products and food and easily see each one’s potential impact on health.